OfirMazor/Aerial-Images-Semantic-Classification/README.md

 ## Getting started
-*Steps are executed in [Colab notebook](https://colab.research.google.com/drive/1Ulv57Z-VsE_G5drH7aj473uRGyBFWCuk?usp=sharing)

 1) Clone the repository.

 2) Install requirements describes in [requirements.txt](https://github.com/OfirMazor/Aerial-Images-Semantic-Classification/blob/main/requirements.txt).

 3) Use the Preprocessing.py script to convert RGB masks to single channel mask image.
    * This step is time consuming and it is not requierd if you already own a converted version of masks.
-Once converted all RGB masks - the step is no longer require.
+Once converted all RGB masks - the step is no longer required.

+*Steps are executed in [Colab notebook](https://colab.research.google.com/drive/1Ulv57Z-VsE_G5drH7aj473uRGyBFWCuk?usp=sharing)

 ## Customization

 All variables and parameters are set and defined in Configurations.py.
 Tuning models parameters and files paths can be change directly in the Configuration script for personal configurations.

 ## Results example